QUASI-DEV/www/md/faq.md

 ### Will the DAO token sale accept Bitcoin, Doge, etc.?

 Yes, we have partnered with Shapeshift for the DAO token sale to accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Dogecoin, MaidsafeCoin, StorjcoinX, Bitshares, Ripple, BitUSD, NXT, DASH, CLAMS and many, many others.
+Prospective DAO token purchasers will benefit from higher limits than the Shapeshift default during the DAO token sale.

-For larger purchases denominated in cryptocurrencies, we have partnered with both [Bity](https://bity.com/) and [Gatecoin](https://gatecoin.com/).
+For larger purchases (USD 10,000 and above) denominated in cryptocurrencies, we have partnered with both [Bity](https://bity.com/) and [Gatecoin](https://gatecoin.com/).

 Note: The DAO is an Ethereum-based entity and therefore 'speaks' only ether - ether will therefore be the simplest and most cost-effective way to participate directly in the DAO.